Mausy5043/bluepy3/BUILDING.md

 5. Test the changes by installing the distribution package on a computer near you. *NOTE: You may have to try twice or wait a couple of minutes for the download to become available from PyPi.*
 6. Rinse and repeat...
 7. Execute `git commit -a; git push` to commit the changes.
-8. After succesfull testing of the distribution package create a new tag on the `latest` branch.
+8. After succesfull testing of the distribution package create a new tag and release on the `latest` branch.

 ## Support for a (new) version of BlueZ

 By default versions 5.47, 5.50, 5.60, 5.66, 5.68, 5.70 of the BlueZ stack are supported.
 To add support for a new version of the stack and compile the `bluepy3-helper.c` against it the following must be changed:

 1. Create a new branch for testing as detailed above.
 2. Create a copy of the `./bluepy3/config.<version>.h`; where *\<version\>* is the version tagname of the [bluez stack](https://github.com/bluez/bluez) to be used.